 - Grease an 8x8 square baking pan or line with parchment and set aside.
 If lining pan, leave some hanging over the edges to easily pull bars from the pan once cooled.

-- In a large mixing bowl, combine melted butter, brown sugar, and vanilla.
-Beat in egg.
-Add flour and salt and stir until fully combined.
+- In a large mixing bowl, add melted butter, brown sugar, vanilla extract, and egg.
+Stir until fully combined.
+Add flour and salt and stir until just combined.
 Add white chocolate chips and toasted coconut, stirring until just incorporated.